 The Kennedy Krieger institute seeks to provide a supportive educational, training, and professional environment.
-The Institute provides several avenues of redress for individuals who believe they have been treated unfairly.
-The purpose of this procedure is to provide a formal mechanism to report and resolve grievances that are not able to be reported/resolved through the policies and procedures above.
+The Institute provides several avenues of redress for individuals who believe they have been treated unfairly by any employee at the Institute.
+The purpose of this procedure is to provide a formal mechanism to report and resolve grievances that are not addressed through the supervisors/fellow conflict or the due process policy.